Some photo I took on my Wallace freemo module and photoshopped in backgrounds.

 An overview of Wallace.
 It is 24 inches by 55 1/2 inches.

 A first photo taken on Gromit.
 Gromit is named Gromit because the first module was named Wallace and the location of the second module was undecided and it needed a name.
 I want to make somewhere along the NP, even better if it is MRL.
-It is even more appropriate name now because I spent two years working on a stop motion movie with lots of people from Aardman.
+It is even more appropriate name now because I've spent the last few years working on stop motion movies with lots of people from Aardman.
 I added signals from Oregon Rail Supply for turnout indication.
 I added a little detail to the bases and they look much better and closer to their NP prototypes.

 This one was taken on Wallace and Gromit together.
 A 12 second time exposure of MRL 391 waiting in the siding for a slowly approaching train.